Ford has debuted the new Edge SUV and announced its ST counterpart at the North American International Auto Show in Detroit.

-The V6 powertrain is mated to an eight-speed automatic gearbox.
+The V6 powertrain is the fastest Ford SUV and mated to an eight-speed automatic gearbox.
 It’s equipped as standard with four-wheel drive but is available with an optional performance brakes package and ST sports suspension.

 Unfortunately, the UK market won’t get this full-fat version.
 Instead, an ST-Line edition will be added to the Edge range with some performance elements.
 What this will include is yet to be announced.

 While those on this side of the Atlantic might be disappointed to be missing out, the anticipation of the updated version of the Edge reaching our shores should be more than enough to keep Brits excited.

 It’s been given a fresh look with clean, sleek lines, but more important is a selection of driver assistance firsts for Ford.
 These include post-collision braking, evasive steering and adaptive steering with stop-and-go lane centring.

 Ford announced that every model will also include forward collision warnings, dynamic braking support, pre-collision assistance with pedestrian detection, cross-traffic alerts, and lane-keeping technology.
 All of these driver aids make the Edge a particularly appealing offer for families.